How do Razor Power A2 vs. Boosted Rev stack up?

-Razor Power A2 has Foot breaks, and Boosted Rev has Disc breaks.
+Razor Power A2 has Foot brakes, and Boosted Rev has Disc brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 Razor Power A2 has Solid and Boosted Rev has Pneumatic.

 Suspension can also help achieve a smoother ride, and although not all electric scooters come with suspension, many models come with front or rear suspension, or both.
 Razor Power A2 has None, and Boosted Rev has None, making neither a comfy ride.

 These days, plenty of electric scooters come with built-in lights.
 Options vary with lights available at both front and back, just front lights, or just rear lights.
 Razor Power A2 comes with none, and Boosted Rev comes with both lights, so Boosted Rev is suitable if driving after dark and safety are high priorities.

 The final thing to keep in mind is the warranty.
 This protects you in the unlikely event of a fault with the electric scooter.
 Razor Power A2 comes with a 90 days warranty, and Boosted Rev comes with a 12-month warranty.